psychoinformatics-de/ipsy-docs/content/pages/medusa/condor.rst

 Intel vs AMD
 ============
-In our cluster, the Intel nodes have the fastest single thread performance.
+Our cluster's Intel nodes have the fastest single thread performance.
 If you have very few, single CPU jobs and need them to execute as fast as possible, then restricting your jobs to the nodes with Intel CPUs can be beneficial.

 The nodes are configured to advertise their CPU vendor, so it is easy to